 - 3rd Offense: Up to 3 Years

 Note that drivers convicted under VC 23152(b) must also complete alcohol treatment programs.
 The court may also require drivers to install an Ignition Interlock Device in their vehicles.
 This device measures a driver’s BAC before they are allowed to operate their vehicle.
+Talk to a criminal defense lawyer from Simmrin Law Group about the DUI charges you face in California today.

 The DMV and VC 23152(b) Charges